sginzel/stempl/README.md

-# STEMPL - Skeleton TEMPLate
+# STEMPL - *S*keleton *TEMPL*ate
 stempl is a simple tool to create the same files and folder structure (skeleton) from a template directory.
 Each .erb file in the template is parsed using the ERB template engine, which allows customization of the skeleton if neccessary.
-This is useful if you need to repeatedly create similar skeleton with dynmaic content, such as project names or parameters.
+This is useful if you need to repeatedly create similar skeletons with minor differences in content.

 ## Installation